ydb-platform/ydb-ansible/README.md

 | `ydb_database_groups` | Initial number of storage groups in the newly created database |
 | `ydb_dynnode_restart_sleep_seconds` | Number of seconds to sleep after startup of each dynamic node during the rolling restart. |

-## Installing the YDB cluster using Ansible
+### Installing the YDB cluster using Ansible

 Overall installation is performed according to the [official instruction](https://ydb.tech/en/docs/deploy/manual/deploy-ydb-on-premises), with several steps automated with Ansible.
 The steps below are adopted for the Ansible-based process:

 1. [Review the system requirements](https://ydb.tech/en/docs/deploy/manual/deploy-ydb-on-premises#requirements), and prepare the YDB hosts.
 Ensure that SSH access and sudo-based root privileges are available.
 1. [Prepare the TLS certificates](https://ydb.tech/en/docs/deploy/manual/deploy-ydb-on-premises#tls-certificates), the provided [sample script](https://github.com/ydb-platform/ydb/tree/main/ydb/deploy/tls_cert_gen) may be used for automation of this step.
 1. Download the [YDB server distribution](https://ydb.tech/en/docs/downloads/#ydb-server).
 It is better to use the latest binary version available.
-1. Ensure that you have Python 3.8 or later installed.
+1. Ensure that you have Python 3.8 or later installed on all hosts of the cluster.
+1. Configure the passwordless SSH access to all hosts of the cluster.
+1. Configure the [priviledge escalation](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_privilege_escalation.html) on all hosts of the cluster, such as passwordless sudo for the user account with the SSH access.
-1. Install the latest version of Ansible which is available for your Linux system.
+1. Install `ansible-core` version 2.11-2.15.
+Ansible 2.10 or older is not supported.
-1. Install the YDB Ansible collection from Github:
+1. Install the required YDB Ansible collections from Github:

     ```bash
     ansible-galaxy collection install git+https://github.com/ydb-platform/ydb-ansible.git,refactor-use-collections
     ```

-    Alternatively, download the current release of YDB Ansible collection from the [Releases page](https://github.com/ydb-platform/ydb-ansible/releases), and install the collection from the archive:
+    Alternatively, download the current releases of Ansible collections for [YDB](https://github.com/ydb-platform/ydb-ansible/releases), [community.general](https://github.com/ansible-collections/community.general/releases) and [Prometheus](https://github.com/prometheus-community/ansible/releases), and install the collections from the archives:

     ```bash
+    ansible-galaxy collection install community.general-X.Y.Z.tar.gz
+    ansible-galaxy collection install prometheus-prometheus-X.Y.Z.tar.gz
     ansible-galaxy collection install ydb-ansible-X.Y.tar.gz
     ```

 1. In the new subdirectory, create the `ansible.cfg` file using the [provided example](examples/common/ansible.cfg).
+1. Create the `files` and `files/certs` directories, and put the TLS keys and certificates there.
+If the certificates were generated using the provided helper script, the `CA/certs/YYYY-MM-DD_hh-mm-ss` subdirectory should typically be copied as `files/certs`.
-1. Create the `inventory` directory, and the `inventory/50-inventory.yaml`, `inventory/99-inventory-vault.yaml` files.
+1. Create the `inventory/50-inventory.yaml`, `inventory/99-inventory-vault.yaml` files.
 These files contain the host list, installation configuration and secrets to be used.
 The example files are provided: [inventory.yaml](examples/common/inventory/50-inventory.yaml), [inventory-vault.yaml](examples/common/inventory/99-inventory-vault.yaml).
 1. Create the [Ansible Vault](https://docs.ansible.com/ansible/latest/vault_guide/vault_managing_passwords.html) password file as `ansible_vault_password_file`, with the password to protect the sensible secrets.
 1. Encrypt `inventory/99-inventory-vault.yaml` with `ansible-vault encrypt inventory/99-inventory-vault.yaml` command.
 To edit this file use command `ansible-vault edit inventory/99-inventory-vault.yaml`.
-1. Prepare the cluster configuration file [according to the instructions in the documentation](https://ydb.tech/en/docs/deploy/manual/deploy-ydb-on-premises#config), and save it to the `files` subdirectory.
+1. Prepare the cluster configuration file [according to the instructions in the documentation](https://ydb.tech/en/docs/deploy/manual/deploy-ydb-on-premises#config), and save as `files/config.yaml`.
 Omit the `actor_system_config` section - it will be added automatically.
+1. Create the setup playbook based on the [provided example](examples/common/setup_playbook.yaml).
+Customize the required actions as needed.
-1. Deploy the static nodes and initialize the cluster by running the `run-install-static.sh` script.
-Ensure that the playbook has completed successfully, diagnose and fix execution errors if they happen.
+1. Deploy the YDB cluster by running the playbook with the following command:

-1. Create at least one database [according to the documentation](https://ydb.tech/en/docs/deploy/manual/deploy-ydb-on-premises#create-db).
-Multiple databases may run on the single cluster, each requiring the YDB dynamic node services to handle the requests.
-To create the database using the Ansible playbook, use the `run-create-database.sh` script.
-Use the `ydb_dbname` and `ydb_database_groups` variables to configure the desired database name and the initial number of storage groups in the new database.
-1. Deploy the dynamic nodes running the `run-install-dynamic.sh` script.
-Ensure that the playbook has completed successfully, diagnose and fix execution errors if they happen.
-1. Repeat steps 10-11 as necessary to create more databases, or step 11 to deploy more YDB dynamic nodes.
+    ```bash
+    ansible-playbook setup_playbook.yaml
+    ```

 ## Updating the cluster configuration files

 To update the YDB cluster configuration files (`ydbd-config.yaml`, TLS certificates and keys) using the Ansible playbook, the following actions are necessary:

 1. Ensure that the `hosts` file contains the current list of YDB cluster nodes, both static and dynamic.
 1. Ensure that the configuration variable `ydbd_config` in the `group_vars/all` file points to the desired YDB server configuration file.
 1. Ensure that the configuration variable `ydbd_tls_dir` points to the directory containing the desired TLS key and certificate files for all the nodes within the YDB cluster.